Table of Contents

 It appears they did this because they’re offering the zinc sleeves for only the black Cerakote, and I guess their website software is unable to restrict the shaft/sleeve choice combinations.
 The prices for both listings are about the same.
 The zinc or Cerakote sleeves are both durable and well-suited for standing up to the abrasion and banging of plates.

-You can use our code TWOREP for 5% off any order at Wright.
+You can use our code TWOREP for 5% off this bar (or any order) at Wright.
+Like Rogue, they charge shipping, so this discount helps a bit.